crittermike/personal-blog/src/pages/ramblings/drupal-project-productivity-curve.md

 Why does it matter?
 Slow start and fast finish vs. fast start and slow finish, who cares as long as it all gets done eventually and in about the same amount of time?

 Well, clients care.
 You know how we're supposed to be under-promising and over-delivering?
 Using a fast start/slow finish approach makes this kind of tricky.
-Stakeholders often don't see ""percent complete"" in terms of hours spent vs. the budget, or time left until the deadline, or any of those actual numeric factors.
+Stakeholders often don't see "percent complete" in terms of hours spent vs. the budget, or time left until the deadline, or any of those actual numeric factors.

-Instead, it often ends up just being a ""feel"" thing.
+Instead, it often ends up just being a "feel" thing.
 Wow, the site already works, we're really moving fast!
 I think we may beat the deadline!
-It ""feels"" like we've gotten a lot done!
+It "feels" like we've gotten a lot done!
 We already can add/edit/delete content with all of these fields, and it all appears on the site, and it's only been 3 weeks!
 All that's left is the tweaking!

 You see where I'm going with this?
 If you show that much visible progress to a not-super-technical client in the first few weeks, then they can expect that much visible progress on a regular basis.
 It's a bit disheartening as a client to see so much progress in a few weeks, and then only little bits at a time for the next few months.